davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

-spatially and temporally correlated to that of the Salinia nappes [@Chapman2010; @Chapman2012; @Chapman2016], it stands to reason that upper mantle duplex accretion progressed westwards from the Mojave region to beneath the Salinia nappes as well as the Nacimiento belt of the Franciscan.
+spatially and temporally correlated to that of the Salinia nappes [@Chapman2010; @Chapman2012; @Chapman2016], it stands to reason that upper mantle duplex accretion progressed westwards from the Mojave region to beneath the Salinia nappes as well as the Nacimiento belt of the Franciscan Complex.

 ### Mantle underplating after flat subduction